Set-theoretic type solutions of the braid equation: Introduction

-Then, we begin the study of Hopf $q$-braces (an adaptation to the Hopf algebra setting of the notion of $q$-brace due to Rump).
-Recall that a braiding operator on a group $G$, as defined in~\cite{LYZ}, is a bijective map $s\colon G\times G \to G\times G$, satisfying several conditions.
-If we relax the definition, not demanding that identity~[7] in~\cite{LYZ} be satisfied, then we arrive at the definition of weak braiding operator (which we extend to the setting of Hopf algebras).
-Let $H$ be a Hopf algebra.
-One of our first results about Hopf $q$-braces is that Hopf $q$-braces on $H$ and weak braiding operators on $H$ are essentially the same.
-Moreover, we obtain several results about the relation between the binary operations in a Hopf $q$-brace and the antipode, and we generalize some results of~\cite{R2}*{Section~3}.

 A particular type of Hopf $q$-braces are the Hopf skew-braces.
-We prove that having a Hopf skew-brace with bijective antipode is the same as having a linear $q$-cycle coalgebra (an adaptation to the context of coalgebras of the concept of $q$-cycle set due to Rump), and is also the same as having a GV-Hopf skew-brace (an adaptation to the context of Hopf algebras of the original definition of skew-brace due to Guarnieri and Vendramin).
+We prove that having a Hopf skew-brace with bijective antipode is the same as having a linear $q$-cycle coalgebra (an adaptation to the context of coalgebras of the concept of linear $q$-cycle set due to Rump), and is also the same as having a GV-Hopf skew-brace (an adaptation to the context of Hopf algebras of the original definition of skew-brace due to Guarnieri and Vendramin).
 Furthermore, we prove that Hopf skew-braces are equivalent to braiding operators and to invertible $1$-cocycles (if the antipode of the underlying Hopf algebra is bijective), which generalizes~\cite{LYZ}*{Theorem~2}.
+Moreover, we prove that the category of Hopf skew braces is isomorphic to the category of Yetter-Drinfeld braces, recently introduced in \cite{FS}.

 An ideal of a $q$-brace $\mathcal{H}$ is a Hopf ideal $I$ of $H$ (the underlying Hopf algebra of $\mathcal{H}$) such that the quotient $H/I$ has a structure of $q$-brace induced by the one on $\mathcal{H}$.
 An example is the $q$-commutator $[\mathcal{H},\mathcal{H}]_q$, which is the smallest ideal $I$ of $\mathcal{H}$ such that the quotient $\mathcal{H}/I$ is a skew-brace.
-Additionally to this notion, we also study the closely related concept of sub-Hopf $q$-brace.
+Additionally to this notion, we also study the closely related concept of Hopf sub $q$-brace.
 An example that we analyze in detail is the socle.

 Finally, we construct the universal Hopf $q$-brace with bijective antipode and the universal Hopf skew-brace with bijective antipode of a very strongly regular $q$-cycle coalgebra (Definition~\ref{muy fuertemente regular}).
 This generalizes~\cite{LYZ}*{Theorem~4}.